125+ web files in a constantly

 of Bermuda cooking, traditions and celebrations.
 Published in the USA by The

 Codfish and Potatoes.
 2002.
-By UK-born Chef Mathew Line who lives
+By UK-born Chef Mathew Line who then

 Bermuda.
 1996.
 Ed Bottone. $9.95.
 Author is "The Curious Cook"